PX4/PX4-Devguide/en/simulation/jsbsim.md

 # JSBSim Simulation

-[JSBSim](http://jsbsim.sourceforge.net/index.html) is a open source flight dynamics model (FDM) that supports many operating systems, including Microsoft Windows, Apple Macintosh, Linux, IRIX, Cygwin (Unix on Windows), etc.
+[JSBSim](http://jsbsim.sourceforge.net/index.html) is a open source flight simulator ("flight dynamics model (FDM)") that runs on Microsoft Windows, Apple Macintosh, Linux, IRIX, Cygwin (Unix on Windows), etc.
-JSBSim is the simulation
+Its features include: fully configurable aerodynamics and a propulsion system that can model complex flight dynamics of an aircraft.

-Features include a fully configurable aerodynamics, propulsion system that can model complex flight dynamics of an aircraft.
-Also rotational earth effects are modeled into the dynamics.
+Rotational earth effects are also modeled into the dynamics.

 **Supported Vehicles:** Plane, Quadrotor, Hexarotor